jaricsng/LEDControl/README.md

 ## Project 2
 Beside StrongLoop, I am given expanded role to look into [Bluemix](https://console.ng.bluemix.net/), so I wanted to put this demo on the Bluemix and yet I would like to control my Arduino board LED.

-I was considering to use
+I was considering using either
 - websocket
 - mqtt